Why Athlete Influencers Are So Effective

 For years, professional athletes have been used to endorse a variety of brands, products, and services.
 Michael Jordan’s partnership with Nike, recognized by many as the archetypal athlete endorsement deal — which produced a successful spinoff brand — has been modeled by many other partnerships that have resulted in several billion dollars worth of contracts.

 Across sports, athlete deals continue to grow and evolve.
 Not only have sports, telecommunication, automobile, beverage, hotel, technology, and many other companies upped their antes, but athletes from a variety of disciplines, including surfing, motocross, base jumping, and other unconventional sports are partnering with brands to promote their wares.
+Brands are taking notice of lesser-known nano-influencer athletes, and athletes from other different influencer tiers to promote their campaigns as well.

 The Marriage Of Athlete Influencers And Social Media